psudocode-monk/psudocode-monk/README.md

 </div>

 <div align="center">
-  <sub>Made with ❤️ using Markdown Magic ✨ | Last Updated: October 2025</sub>
+  <sub>Made with ❤️ using Markdown Magic ✨ | Last Updated: October 27, 2025</sub>
 </div>

 ---

-**Pro Tip:** Replace placeholders like `your-project-1`, `your-twitter`, and `avishéksadhukhan.dev` with your actual links.
-For WakaTime stats, connect your account [here](https://wakatime.com/).
-This README is fully GitHub-optimized for animations and responsiveness – watch it shine on desktop and mobile! 🌟
+**Pro Tip:** Replace placeholders like `your-twitter` and `avishéksadhukhan.dev` with your actual links.
+This README keeps the magic alive with typing animations, progress bars, and waving vibes – all GitHub-optimized for that wow factor! 🌟